Title and Registration: Music video

-The video, directed by Patrick Daughters, consists of frontman Ben Gibbard lying on an operating table while undergoing a "surgery" (as done by the other band members) to receive a new heart.
+The music video was filmed in early December 2004 and released in February 2005.
+It was directed by Patrick Daughters and consists of frontman Ben Gibbard lying on an operating table while undergoing a "surgery" (as done by the other band members) to receive a new heart.
 Although Ben seems to act calm and has the ability to sing throughout the procedure, he was not given anesthetics nor was he on any form of life support.
 During the surgery, it is revealed that Gibbard's chest is simply paper, model organs, and a model rib cage.